 If you’re not RVing south for the new year and plan on storing your rig for the remaining cold season, you will need to winterize your RV.
 The process of winterizing is fairly simple but requires a few detailed steps to ensure your unit is properly set for its hibernation.
-Winterizing your RV, motorhome and/or trailer will help protect its plumbing system (no RVer wants to deal with frozen water lines), keep moisture out and insects away so that you can enjoy your adventure mobile for years to come.
-We’ve complied an easy checklist infographic to make sure you’re all set when it comes to winterizing your rig.
+Winterizing your RV, motorhome and/or trailer will help protect its plumbing system (no RVer wants to deal with frozen water lines), keep moisture out and insects away so that you can enjoy your RV for years to come.
+We’ve compiled an easy checklist infographic to make sure you’re all set when it comes to winterizing your rig.
 From materials you need to a full how-to guide, check out the details below.

 HOW-TO WINTERIZE YOUR RV

-STEP 1: Empty black, gray and freshwater tanks.
+STEP 1: Empty black, gray, and fresh water tanks.

-STEP 2: Turn on fresh water pump and open up all faucets (both hot and cold in the kitchen, bathrooms and outdoor shower) to drain all the water out of the coach until it’s completely dry.
+STEP 2: Turn on fresh water pump and open up all faucets (both hot and cold in the kitchen, bathrooms, and outdoor shower) to drain all the water out of the coach until it’s completely dry.